sengkeat-dex/DEX-OS-V1/PRIORITY_1_DEX_AGGREGATOR_IMPLEMENTATION.md

 - Performance optimizations for large-scale liquidity networks
 - Advanced caching strategies with expiration policies
 - Enhanced heap-based selection with additional criteria beyond exchange rate
+- Advanced Dijkstra's algorithm optimizations for specific use cases
 - Integration with other components of the DEX-OS system
 - Extended testing with property-based and integration tests
 - Monitoring and metrics for cache performance analysis